-Summer 2014 at Walt Disney World Resort Full of Magic and Special Events
+Summer 2014 at the Walt Disney World Resort is going to be magical.

 The summer season officially kicks off on May 23 with the bi-coastal Rock Your Disney Side: 24 Hours party at the Magic Kingdom, Disneyland, and Disney California Adventure.

 During the 24-hour party, guests will have a chance to take part in events showcasing good-vs.-evil from classic Disney stories with meet-and-greets, entertainment, special merchandise, and special food offerings.

 Once summer has officially started at Disney, the Seven Dwarfs Mine Train opens on May 28 in the Magic Kingdom.
 The family-friendly coaster features ride vehicles that pivot and also includes music from the movies and guests will be greeted by animated figures of the Dwarfs and Snow White.